gurralol/Tetrahedral-Workshop/README.md

 https://github.com/matthias-research/pages/blob/master/tenMinutePhysics/BlenderTetPlugin.py

 > [!TIP]
-> If you use a pin-group, you have to use the same group for your armature modifier.
+> If you use a pin-group, you have to use the same vertex group for your armature modifier.
 > (trying to fix this)